 What is the timeline and process for the Board of Directors Election?

 The Board of Directors election will take place in mid-October each year.
 Each primary and secondary REALTOR® member eligible to vote will be able to cast one vote for each of the open positions (ex: five open positions = five votes).
 The candidates with the highest number of votes shall be deemed the winners of the election.

 If you’re not advanced by the Nominating Committee as a Board Candidate, how can you get on the ballot?

-Following the report of the Nominating Committee to the membership before August 31st, a member not nominated may add their name to the slate by filing a petition.
-The candidate should notify the CEO if they wish to file a petition.
+Following the report of the Nominating Committee to the membership before August 31, a member not nominated may add their name to the slate by filing a petition.
+The candidate must notify the CEO if they wish to file a petition.
 ABoR provides the Board-approved petition form and a current membership count to determine the number of signatures needed at that time.
-The petition must be signed by 5% of the membership with no more than 25% of the signatures from any one company.
-The petition must be filed with the CEO before October 1st (i.e. by September 30th).
+The petition must be signed by 1% of the membership with no more than 25% of the signatures from any one company.
+A petitioner may begin gathering signatures as early as June 1 that year.
+The petition and gathered signatures must be filed with the CEO prior no later than October 1.

 When a seat on the Board of Directors is vacated, how and when is it filled?

 The Bylaws indicate that “vacancies among the Officers and the Board of Directors shall be filled by a majority vote of the Board of Directors".
 The term of any person elected as an at-large Director as a result of a vacancy shall continue until the next annual election.